inception-project/inception-cli/README.rst

 - "-u", "--url" INCEpTION instance URL
 - "-U", "--user" User name of the previously created user, you will be prompted to enter the password
+- "--regex" (default=False) Whether to interpret the project name as a regular expression
-- "--projects" Names of the zip-files which should be imported
+- "--projects" Names / regular expression of the zip-files which should be imported

 list